How to stretch, prime and find sustainable materials to make an eco-friendly artist canvas!

 Plus a Bonus: 7 More sustainable surfaces to paint on (below)

-- Stretcher Bars (several options available): 1) Build your own (or hire a local woodworker) to make stretcher bars with recycled or FSC certified wood OR 2) find old paintings at yard sales or in second-hand stores and re-use those stretcher bars OR 3) find pre-made sustainable (FSC certified) bars at a local art supply store or elsewhere online.
+- Stretcher Bars (several options available): 1) Build your own (or hire a local woodworker) to make stretcher bars with recycled or FSC certified wood OR 2) find old paintings at yard sales or in second-hand stores and re-use those stretcher bars OR 3) find pre-made sustainable (FSC certified) bars at a local art supply store or online.

 - Paint brush

 - Staple gun

 1. Place assembled stretcher bars on canvas.
 Measure 3-4 inches around the outside of the bars and cut off extra canvas.